-- 1. Understand and communicate to others: - a.
-The nature of scientific investigation and evidence. - b.
-The complex interrelationships of the biosphere, atmosphere, hydrosphere and the lithosphere through geologic time. - Understand Earth materials and interpret geologic and environmental processes. - Synthesize geologic information to understand and solve geologic and environmental problems.
+- 1. Understand and communicate to others the nature of scientific investigation and evidence. - 2.
+Understand and communicate to others the complex interrelationships of the biosphere, atmosphere, hydrosphere and lithosphere through geologic time. - 3.
+Understand Earth materials and interpret geologic and environmental processes.

-- 4. Demonstrate critical thinking skills. - 5.
-Work as a geologist in the field and in the laboratory.
+- 4. Synthesize geologic information to understand and solve geologic and environmental problems. - 5.
+Demonstrate critical thinking skills and be able to work as a geologist in the field and in the laboratory.